tianqinglong/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
-I am a Research Associate at the Department of Biostatistics and Medical Informatics at the University of Wisconsin-Madison.
+I am a research associate at the Department of Biostatistics and Medical Informatics at the University of Wisconsin-Madison.
 I obtained my PhD in Statistics from Iowa State University in May 2021, under the supervision of Professor William Meeker and Professor Daniel Nordman.

-I will be joining the University of Waterloo as an assitant professor in fall 2022.
+I will be joining the University of Waterloo as an assistant professor in fall 2022.